The 15 Best Paradise Islands in the World (2024)

 Fortunately, the beaches are just as pretty.
 Playa Norte receives most of the tourists and for good reason, as it’s one of the best beaches on the island, but it’s still so easy to escape the crowds.

 Simply get on a scooter, or if you’re old and American, a golf cart.
 Kidding.
 I would have probably rented a golf cart had I not had a scooter-proficient boyfriend by my side.
 Anyway!
 Get your hands on some form of transportation and hit the road.
-You’ll find quieter beaches all along the coastline, as well as a sh*t ton of iguanas.
+You’ll find quieter beaches all along the coastline, as well as a shit ton of iguanas.
 The inland villages are so pretty and colourful, the food’s great — as it is everywhere in Mexico — and it just has such a lovely, laidback vibe.
 One of the cooler things you can do on the island is visit the Underwater Museum, where you can snorkel or dive to see hundreds of sculptures and statues on the ocean floor.
 So badass.

 In the summer months, you can even swim with whale sharks off the coast of Isla Mujeres.